 DNR Forester Bart Ausland visited our property yesterday to inspect work we performed under our Forestland Enhancement Program (FLEP) cost-share agreement that will expire on June 30.

-He said the thinning and pruning we've done all look good, in line with the specifications for those practices.
-He told us what additional work we need to complete before we can receive the full amount of the agreement.
+Ausland said the thinning and pruning we've done all look good, in line with the specifications for those practices.
+And he told us we won't receive the full amount of the FLEP contract because we haven't burned enough slash piles (and now we're into summer burn ban).

 Washington's Department of Natural Resources was hit by a state budget crisis a couple of years ago, and most of the Stewardship Forester positions were eliminated.
 That put small forest landowners at a disadvantage.
-We rely on those experts for guidance.
+We relied on those experts for guidance, particularly when it came to interpreting how the rules of FLEP play out on the ground.

-Thankfully, some people at DNR still find the time to perform the services of a Stewardship Forester.
+Some people from other parts of DNR find time to perform a few of the services of a Stewardship Forester.
 Among those services is the administration of FLEP, in which federal funds are distributed by state agencies.
 (This is somewhat akin to how ARRA energy stimulus funds were administered by State Energy Programs.)

 Post a Comment